Sound pressure level (SPL)

 Secondly, provided are systematic direct search algorithms for accelerated searching of local optima under arbitrary number of equality and inequality constraints.
 The search process is followed on-line on the graphical output interface and the speed of convergence can be monitored by the user.

 Thirdly, acoustic performance parameters can be computed in stochastic intervals corresponding to variations of selected system parameters in given intervals.
 This is of particular importance when uncertainty exists about the values of some element parameters and the designer wants to know the sensitivity of the system to possible variations.

 For example, Figure 5 shows the sensitivity of a silencer to the value of the end-correction applied at a sudden are-change.
 Heuristic (experimental or theoretical) values are often proposed as end correction to account for the higher order mode effects at such discontinuity, but these are strongly dependent on the actual system geometry.
 Interval plots such as Figure 5 provide better assessment of the effects of variations due to the fuzziness of the end-correction.

 Finally, there is the Inverse Search Method.
 This method enables the user to select, from a group of admissible prototypes, the one that satisfies a given SPL target in the frequency or order range of a given equivalent source, without actually carrying out SPL calculations (see Duct Acoustics for further details).

 Acoustic design of mufflers and silencers for intake and exhaust systems is often subject to an upper bound target for the back pressure.
-Mean pressure losses in system components are computed in ADEM automatically in the background of acoustic calculations and reported in a standalone user interface which can also be used for a priori calculations of the pressure losses.
+Mean pressure losses in system components are computed in the background of acoustic calculations and reported in a standalone user interface which can also be used for a priori estimation of the pressure losses.
 A calculator is also available for the estimation of the mean temperature gradients in duct elements.